 Notes: "Continuously insured" refers to adults who were insured for the full year up to and on the survey field date; "Insured now, had a gap" refers to adults who were insured at the time of the survey but were uninsured at any point during the year before the survey field date; "Uninsured now" refers to adults who reported being uninsured at the time of the survey.
-Respondents were asked if they: received a Pap test within the past three years for females ages 21-64, received a mammogram within the past two years for females ages 40-64, and received a colon cancer screening within the past five years for adults ages 50-64.
+Respondents were asked if they: received a Pap test within the past three years for females ages 21-64, received a colon cancer screening within the past five years for adults ages 50-64.